Big Pigeon - Pottawattamie County, Iowa

 † Johnson, Arthur Burdick, US Merchant Marine, Shelby Co.

-• Stranded in Manila, Luzon, Philippines when WW II began; interned in civilian POW camp at San Tomas University, Manila; d.
-23 Nov 1944 Manila from beri-beri; Japan Lashes Out > The Philippines Lost.
+• stranded in Manila, Luzon, Philippines when the US entered WWII; interned in civilian POW camp at San Tomas University, Manila; d.
+23 Nov 1944 Manila from beri-beri.

 † Juhl, William David, SN 8-863-628, US Army, Shelby Co.

 • Quartermaster Corps, Philippines assigned to 74th Inf.
-Div., Philippines Commonwealth Army; POW Philippines 1942; DOW 9 Jul 1942, POW Camp #4 O’Donnell, Tarlac, Luzon, Philippines; Japan Lashes Out > The Philippines Lost.
+Div., Philippines Commonwealth Army; POW, captured Apr or May 1942 with the Fall of the Philippines; DOW 9 Jul 1942 at POW Camp #4 O’Donnell, 70 miles north of Manila, Tarlac Province, central Luzon, Philippines.

 † Nugent, Donald Thomas, SN 17-018-650, US Army, Pott.
 Co. & Douglas Co., NE